kevincox/altjson.rb/README.md

 #### Compact Form

 Strings have a compact form very similar to integers where their length is encoded in the tag byte.
-The tag byte takes the form `0b01llllll` where `l` is the length of the string.
+The tag byte takes the form `0b01ssssss` where `s` is the size of the string.
 The bytes of the string then follow.
 This allows strings of up to 63 bytes not require an additional byte to describe their length.

+### Floating Point Values

+Floating point values are encoded as `0b10000011` followed by 8 bytes of big-endian IEEE double precision floating point value.

 ### Arrays